ThuraTunScibotics/spurgear-teeth-defects-detection-and-tracking-with-YOLOv7-DeepSort/README.md

 -----------------------------------------------------------
 ### Dataset Preparation
-The dataset that is being trained on is custom dataset and you can get here-> (link soon)
+The dataset that is being trained on is custom dataset.
+You can get gear images here-> (link soon), annotate with labelImg as the steps below.

 #### Step-1: Data Annotation